vitelabs/vite-wiki/docs/tutorial/quota.md

 | Forge token | 83200 |
 | Cancel token forging | 83200 |

-In addition, each character in the annotation of the transfer transaction consumes additional quota, 4 for zero character and 68 for each non-zero character.
+In addition, each character in annotation consumes additional quota - 4 quota for zero character and 68 quota for each non-zero character.

 For example, if hex encoding is used, to send a transfer transaction with annotation of 0x0001 (having two characters in total while the first is zero and the second is non-zero).
 The required quota is: